RayFoulk/SmallStack/Documents/DesignFCH12.md

 ### Overview

 - Harvard Architecture
-    - Single, Pluggable 4K ROM (Like an Early Game Console)
+    - Single, Pluggable 4K ROM
+        - Similar to early game consoles
     - One or More 4K RAM Modules
         - Segmented Addressing
         - Data Only, Non-Executable